wp-plugins/validated-field-for-acf/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add-on field for Advanced Custom Fields 4+ that provides input masking and validation of other fields types.
+Add-on field for Advanced Custom Fields 4+ that provides input masking and validation of other field types.

 == Description ==